pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 {{< /learner-task >}}

-You can do something very similar to make the ball bounce when it’s at the left edge of the screen — remember for this first stage, it doesn’t matter where the bat is.
+You can do something very similar to make the ball bounce when it’s at the left edge of the court — remember, at this point in making the game, it doesn’t matter where the bat is.

 {{< learner-task >}}